tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 definitely controls the value of the addressing information being returned to the client.

-Based on those properties it makes sense to optimize for the number of connections that are made with DNS records obtained from a Designated DoH Server rather than records obtained through the obfuscated mechanisms.
+Based on these properties, it makes sense to optimize for the number of connections that are made with DNS records obtained from a Designated DoH Server rather than records obtained through the obfuscated mechanisms.
 Servers can encourgage this by setting large TTLs for